kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 by George Robert Stowe Mead

-Published by Theosophical Publishing Society.London and Benares.[1901]
+1901: Published by Theosophical Publishing Society.London and Benares.

+2024: Modernized by ChatGPT-4o; Edited/Revised by Kevin L. Freeman

 ## STATUS

 Draft; this content features the full modernized text, but has not yet been edited for structure and/or correction.

+**Begin Text**

 ## CONTENTS